-Editor's Note: Solon High School handles commencement speaking different than most schools.
+Editor's Note: handles commencement speaking different than most schools.
 In Solon, any senior can compete to earn one of two speaking slots at the ceremony.
 The students write a speech and then perform it before a faculty panel.
 The two highest rated speakers win the right to speak before their class at graduation.

 Here's an interview with one of those speakers, Solon senior Ashwin Rane.

 College choice: Case Western Reserve University to study Mechanical Engineering and Musical Performance (he plays the viola)